Zhefan-Xu/UAV-Visual-Inertial-Odometry-SLAM/README.md

 ### a.
 Installation (CPU Version)
 This part is directly from the original repos.
 Tested on Ubuntu 16.04 and 18.04.

 You can find the modified packages for PX4 in this repo.
-If you only need VINS-Fusion or VINS-Mono, you can only download one of them.
+If you only need VINS-Fusion or VINS-Mono, you can just download one of them.
 ```
 cd ~/catkin_ws/src
 git clone https://github.com/Zhefan-Xu/VINS-PX4